It's time to ditch the powder! Paired with healthy lifestyle habits, a diet rich in germ-fighting foods can help keep the sniffles away…

 How can this be, you ask?
 Since it's not an FDA approved cold medication, Emergen-C doesn't have to go through rigorous testing to support the claims on its box before it hits your drug store shelf.
 So, simply put, you really have no way of knowing what's inside those little packets.
 Not to mention, high-doses of vitamin C, have yet to be conclusively proven to reduce the risk or duration of colds.
 Though one Cochrane Review study found that supplementation could help ward off cold in marathon runners, skiers, and soldiers working in sub-arctic climates, this has yet to be proven in more general population groups.

-What’s more, the body uses dietary sources of vitamins and minerals more effectively than supplements.
-So the better way to flood your system with health protective nutrients is by eating a smart diet.
+What's more, the body uses dietary sources of vitamins and minerals more effectively than supplements.
+So the better way to flood your system with health protective nutrients is by eating a smart diet and improving your immune system naturally.
 Paired with healthy lifestyle habits like frequent hand washing, a diet rich in immune-boosting foods can keep those coughs, sneezes, aches and pains away this cold and flu season.
 Read on to learn which nutrients will bolster your immunity and which daily habits can help make your system even stronger, still.
-And if you typically get a pounding headache when an illness is coming on, don’t miss our special report, 20 Best and Worst Foods for Headaches.
+And if you typically get a pounding headache when an illness is coming on, don't miss our special report, 20 Best and Worst Foods for Headaches.

 First, The Nutrients…